Optical skyrmions and other topological quasiparticles of light

-\textbf{Light-matter interactions.} In particle physics and materials, owing to diverse formations of interaction with matters, skyrmions can be formed by the Dzyaloshinskii–Moriya interaction (DMI)~\cite{do2009skyrmions}, dipole–dipole interaction~\cite{zhang2020skyrmion} and can be driven by the skyrmion Hall effect~\cite{jiang2017direct,chen2017skyrmion}, spin-orbit torque~\cite{vzelezny2018spin,yang2021chiral}, and even the light~\cite{sohn2019light,sohn2020optically}.
+\textbf{Light-matter interactions} \\ In condensed matter physics, skyrmions can be formed due to the Dzyaloshinskii–Moriya interaction (DMI)~\cite{yang2023first}, dipole–dipole interaction~\cite{zhang2020skyrmion} and can be driven by the skyrmion Hall effect~\cite{jiang2017direct,chen2017skyrmion}, spin-orbit torque~\cite{vzelezny2018spin,yang2021chiral}, and even the light~\cite{sohn2019light,sohn2020optically,fujita2017ultrafast,yang2018photonic,hirosawa2022laser}.
 The exact Hamiltonian for the interactions leading to photonic skyrmionic structures is yet to be fully formulated.
 This would be an exciting development which will allow not only to study the optical counterparts of solid-state skyrmionic phenomena but predict new ones specific to optics.
 Recently, an electric analogue of the DMI was demonstrated~\cite{zhao2021dzyaloshinskii,junquera2021dzyaloshinskii}, which inspires exploration of the optical DMI.
-For isolated spin-skyrmions, optical analog of the exchange energy and the DMI terms were related to conservation of the total angular momentum and the spin texture stability is protected by the symmetry of the optical system~\cite{shi}.
-This would be important for development of new optical excitations with skyrmionic dipoles or multipoles.
-The creations of new form of topological electromagnetic multipole excitations promised its importance to unveil new chapter of light-matter interaction~\cite{papasimakis2016electromagnetic,zdagkas2021observation}.